 Distinguishing the network structure from the dominance structure of group boundaries gives us new tools for understanding economic classes.
 The question is whether there are network ties across class lines and how these network ties relate to the networks structured by race/ethnicity.
 In the United States, there is both class heterogeneity within all nearly all racial/ethnic groups and substantial differences between racial/ethnic groups in the central tendency and dispersion of these distributions.
 Recent research suggests that the spatial residential segregation of economic groups within racial groups may be as high as or higher than the spatial residential segregation of racial groups within economic groups.
 What is less clear is how deeply these patterns of residential segregation map social segregation.
-For example, middle class Blacks are much more likely than middle class Whites to have poor relatives who made economic and personal demands and them and, conversely, poor Whites are more likely to have non-poor relatives who can offer them assistance.
+For example, middle class Blacks are much more likely than middle class Whites to have poor relatives who made economic and personal demands and them and, conversely, poor Whites are more likely to have non-poor relatives who can offer them assistance (Pattillo 2013).
 A substantial body of research examines the "social capital," i.e. resources available through network ties, of people of different classes and races.

 Social scientists have long attended to the importance of reinforcing versus cross-cutting cleavages.
 The importance of the extent to which different dimensions cross-cut or reinforce each other is well recognized as a central feature of comparative ethnic-racial relations and is well-recognized in modern political science theories of public opinion.
 Some social movements work is recognizing this.
 Most visible [to me, anyway] is recent work on White racist movements and politics, which are shown to be fostered in certain social contexts.
-KKK groups in particular have been the subject of a flurry of recent research that identifies their political and network contexts and consequences (e.g. Cunningham 2012; Cunningham and Phillips 2007; McVeigh 1999; McVeigh 2001; McVeigh and Cunningham 2012) Consistent with this paper's emphasis on the network dimensions of movement carriers, McVeigh (2004) emphasizes White social isolation that creates a structured ignorance makes white supremacist worldviews logical and meaningful.
+KKK groups in particular have been the subject of a flurry of recent research that identifies their political and network contexts and consequences (e.g. Cunningham and Phillips 2007, Cunningham 2012, McVeigh 1999, McVeigh 2001, McVeigh and Cunningham 2012) Consistent with this paper's emphasis on the network dimensions of movement carriers, McVeigh (2004) emphasizes White social isolation that creates a structured ignorance makes white supremacist worldviews logical and meaningful.
 Adams and Roscigno (2005) examine the online discourse of white supremacist organizations, finding that nationalism, religion and definitions of responsible citizenship are interwoven with more specific racial claims.
+Okamoto (2003) finds that the pan-Asian collective action in the US is facilitated by segregation which in turn promotes intragroup interaction, common economic interests, and common fate.